What types of SIMs are there? Different SIMs and form factors explained

 Embedded SIM (eSIM/MFF2)

-eSIM MFF2The eSIM, also known as MFF2, represents a significant shift away from physical SIM cards.
+eSIM MFF2The eSIM, or MFF2, represents a significant shift away from physical SIM cards.
 MFF2 eSIMs can be bought on reels from providers like emnify and then soldered onto the device, offering a secure connectivity solution.

 Integrated SIM (iSIM)